aldesantis/alessandro.codes/src/content/Evergreen notes/Org design is about structure, incentives, and culture.md

 ## Incentives

 Incentives are what you reward people for and how you reward them.
-We should always keep in mind that [[We get what we reward for]] and optimize our organization’s incentives accordingly.
+We should always keep in mind that [[Evergreen notes/We get what we reward for]] and optimize our organization’s incentives accordingly.

 Incentives can be either formal (e.g., a competency matrix, performance reviews) or informal (e.g., a boss tacitly favoring people who don’t challenge the status quo).